kefiGhazi/wemanity/README.md

-# WEMANITI TESt whith Slim Framework 4 Skeleton
+# WEMANITY TESt whith Slim Framework 4 Skeleton

 ## FooBarQix
 You should implement a function String compute(String) which implements the following rules.